 Is that worth it?
 Well, like everything else we embark upon in prepping the answer is it depends.
-If you were survival plans consist predominantly of bunkering down at home or you can stockpile shelf upon shelf of canned, dried or otherwise preserved normal foods and nutritional staples, you probably won’t need too many MRE’s except for perhaps stocking a go-bag, bug-out bag or contingency stash of food.
+If your survival plans consist predominantly of hunkering down at home or you can stockpile shelf upon shelf of canned, dried or otherwise preserved normal foods and nutritional staples, you probably won’t need too many MRE’s except for perhaps stocking a go-bag, bug-out bag or contingency stash of food.

 However, if your plans revolve mostly around bugging out, escaping or otherwise getting on the move MRE’s have much to commend them, and they are also the perfect option for storing in a survival cash whatever form that takes.

 Similarly, if the notion of having to prepare your survival food in an already bad situation stresses you out just thinking about it, even if all you are doing is boiling water, the ready to eat nature of an MRE will still allow you a proper meal with all the fixings and absolutely no additional preparations required.

 In short, let your requirements be your guide when it comes to buying and stockpiling MRE’s, and don’t think you have to have them just because they are designed for the purpose.

 MRE’s are expensive mostly due to the amount of processing that is required to produce ready to eat food with a long shelf life.
 Additional costs are incurred by the abundant, heavy duty packaging present in every MRE along with other inclusions such as silverware, condiments and so forth.